WorldWideTelescope/wwt_kernel_data_relay/docs/specification.rst

   }

 Where ``$key`` is the key being claimed by the kernel.
 This value should not be empty and it should *not* be URL-escaped.
+If the claimed key is illegal (e.g. it starts with an underscore) or the claim message is otherwise invalid, it is ignored by the server.

 .. _IOPub socket: https://jupyter-client.readthedocs.io/en/stable/messaging.html